abicky/socks_handler/README.md

 ## Usage

+### Socksify TCP Connections

 Assuming that a SOCKS server that can access the host "nginx" is listening on 127.0.0.1:1080.
-You can prepare such an environment with the following docker-compose.yml.
+You can prepare such an environment with the following docker-compose.yml:

 ```yaml
 version: "2.4"